 Prior work specifically on c.o.c. redundancy models includes \cite{Vulimiri-2013, shah2015redundant, Harcol-Balter-2017}.
 Paper \cite{hellemans2019performance} considers redundancy models more general than c.o.c.
 Cancel-on-completion is not the only form of redundancy considered in prior literature -- another form being cancel-on-start (c.o.s.) redundancy, when the remaining $d_j-k_j$ job components are canceled as soon as $k_j$ (out of $d_j$) components {\em start} their service; under the c.o.s. redundancy the system is work-conserving.
 (The extensively studied power-of-$d$-choices load balancing scheme \cite{VDK96,BLP2012-jsq-asymp-indep} is a special case of c.o.s. redundancy, with a single job class with $k_j=1 < d_j$.)
 For a more extensive overview of the literature on redundancy models, which includes papers \cite{Vulimiri-2013,shah2015redundant,gardner2015reducing,Harcol-Balter-2017,adan2018fcfs,ayesta2018unifying,ayesta2019redundancy,VDK96,BLP2012-jsq-asymp-indep}, we refer reader to \cite{SnSt2020} and references therein.
 (We note that, in most of the prior work, what we call job components are called job ``replicas.'')

-Paper \cite{SnSt2020} proves the steady-state asymptotic independence, under any subcritical load, of a {\em work-conserving} system with multi-component jobs, such that each job class may be of the two different types -- water-filling or least-load.
-(Given that the system is work-conserving, this automatically implies the steady-state asymptotic independence for the full range of loads.)
+Paper \cite{SnSt2020} proves SSAI, under any subcritical load, for a {\em work-conserving} system with multi-component jobs, such that each job class may be of the two different types -- water-filling or least-load.
+(Given that the system is work-conserving, this automatically implies SSAI-FRL.)
 The least-load job classes cover the c.o.s. redundancy.
-The water-filling job classes cover the c.o.c. redundancy, {\em but only in the special case of i.i.d. exponentially distributed component sizes,} because then a c.o.c. job can be equivalently viewed as a water-filling job.
-Besides the latter special case covered in \cite{SnSt2020}, the author is not aware of any prior work proving the steady-state asymptotic independence for c.o.c. redundancy models.
+The water-filling job classes cover, in particular, the c.o.c. redundancy, {\em but only in the special case of i.i.d. exponentially distributed component sizes,} because then a c.o.c. job can be equivalently viewed as a water-filling job.

+\sasha{Besides the above (work-conserving) special case covered in \cite{SnSt2020}, the author is not aware of any prior work for c.o.c. redundancy models, proving the SSAI-FRL, or even identifying and proving non-trivial sufficient conditions for the SSAI.
+This is the main distinction of the present paper from the prior work.}

-While there are essentially no prior works {\em proving} the steady-state asymptotic independence for c.o.c. models, the steady-state asymptotic independence {\em conjecture} is often employed to obtain estimates of the system performance metrics when the number of servers is large (cf. \cite{Vulimiri-2013,Harcol-Balter-2017,hellemans2019performance}).
+While there are essentially no prior works {\em proving} SSAI for c.o.c. models, the {\em SSAI conjecture} is often employed to obtain estimates of the system performance metrics when the number of servers is large (cf. \cite{Vulimiri-2013,Harcol-Balter-2017,hellemans2019performance}).